kingluddite/web-dev-notes/full-stack/udemy/traverse/357n-mern-front-back/backend/section-04-profile-api-routes/13-create-update-user-profile.md

 ```

 * We want to turn skills into an array and spaces or no spaces should not matter

+## Houston we have a problem!
-* If you Send, the validation passes but nothing is happening because we didn't send a response in our server side route
+* If you `Send`, the validation passes but nothing is happening because we didn't send a response in our server side route
+* The request just "hangs"

 ## Make life easier - Save token as a preset in Postman
 1. Copy token

+* **NOTE** You need to select `Headers` in your request

 2. Under `Presets` > `Manage Presets` click `Add`
 3. Give Name of Header Preset as `Phil's token`
 4. Add `x-auth-token` Key